 Pastors are encouraged to inform low income persons, retired pastors, and others who might need help with eye care costs of this available assistance.

 Guidelines that govern usage of the fund are below.
 Louise D. Park Eye Fund grants are disbursed quarterly for actual treatment of patients who are in demonstrable need of financial assistance in order to secure treatment.
-Those interested in applying for the fund may contact the Conference Benefits Office at firstname.lastname@example.org, or the Conference Treasurer's Office at email@example.com, or call 678-533-1399.
+To be considered for this grant, please fill out the Park Eye Fund Grant Application and return it to email@example.com

 Although grants are available to all persons, first priority is given to grants recommended by a United Methodist clergy person.